History of Sweden (1991–present): The Persson Era

 The 1994 elections restored Ingvar Carlsson's Social democratic minority government.
-During the interregnum after the election, the car and passenger ferry M/S Estonia was lost in the Baltic Sea on 28 September, killing 852 people, most of them Swedish (501 out of 852 victims), in one of the worst maritime disasters in modern history.
-One of the few positive events during the time was Sweden's surprise run at the FIFA World Cup 1994, which earned Team Sweden a bronze medal.
+During the interregnum after the election, the car and passenger ferry MS Estonia was lost in the Baltic Sea on 28 September, killing 852 people, most of them Swedish (501 out of 852 victims), in one of the worst maritime disasters in modern history.
+One of the few positive events during the time was Sweden's surprise run at the 1994 FIFA World Cup, which earned Team Sweden a bronze medal.
 Göran Persson was appointed finance minister and saddled with the difficult task of balancing the budget by aggressively cutting social programs and benefits, something most Swedes initially intensely resented, but an achievement for which he eventually came to be respected.
-After Carlsson's retirement in 1996, Persson replaced him, and remained in power until he lost the 2006 elections.
+After Carlsson's retirement in 1996, Persson replaced him, and remained in power until he lost the 2006 elections, ending 12 years of Social Democrat rule.

 Sweden entered the European Union in 1995 after a consultative referendum the previous year.
 The entry into the EU in some ways turned a page in Swedish history and could be seen as signifying the end of Swedish exceptionality and neutrality.
 Twentieth century Sweden often took an insular view and kept Europe and what was going on "on the continent" at an arm's length.
-EU membership challenged this, but a majority of the electorate is still eurosceptic, and it is unlikely that a referendum at any other time but in conjunction with a very severe recession would have yielded a positive result.
-The Oresund Bridge between Malmö and Copenhagen, Denmark, opened in 2000, is sometimes seen as a symbol of Sweden's stronger ties to continental Europe.
+EU membership challenged this, but a majority of the electorate was still eurosceptic, and it is unlikely that a referendum at any other time but in conjunction with a very severe recession would have yielded a positive result.
+The Öresund Bridge between Malmö and Copenhagen, Denmark, opened in 2000, is sometimes seen as a symbol of Sweden's stronger ties to continental Europe.